Mortgage valuations can give you a rough idea of whether you are paying too much (or tool little!) for a property.

 However, as a type of property survey, it is very limited in scope – only likely to uncover obvious, visible defects as part of a brief inspection.

-Homebuyer's or full structural surveys can give protection by alerting you to potential problems before you buy.
+A homebuyer or full structural survey can give protection by alerting you to potential problems before you buy.
 The result of an in-depth survey could lead you to back out of an unwise purchase, or give you the bargaining power to go in with a lower offer.

 Many of us don't opt for a more in-depth survey and rely on the mortgage valuation.
 But down the line, this could prove a costly decision…

 Mortgage valuations don't take long – approximately 15-30 minutes.
 They do not go into anything more than superficial depth when considering the condition of the property.